Nachiket16/My-Dev-Journey/Kafka Event Driven Architecture/Confluent_Kafka.md

 Use the docs to navigate and explore more feature of confluent and kafka.

-## Step 5 : Last but not least, Stop the container
+## Step :five: : Last but not least, Stop the container
 ``` docker
 sudo docker-compose stop
 ```